Jaspreetsm21/Covid19-ML/README.md

 Data/API Source -  https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest

-I was able to connect through API using the requests library without any authentication and used json library to convert the data into DataFrame.
+I was able to connect through API using the requests library without any authentication and then used json library to convert the data into DataFrame.

-# Oracle SQL (ETL)
+#  2. Oracle SQL (ETL)

-For the Tabelau Dashboard, I wanted to Load the DataFrame onto Oracle SQL as most of the project at my job start with manpuilate the data inside SQL.
+For the Tableau Dashboard, I was able to load the DataFrame onto Oracle SQL as most of the project at my work start with manipulating the data inside SQL.

 Packages: Pandas and cx_Oracle